 Like Six Flags Fiesta Texas, this is an All-Day Ticket that gives you access to the theme park during the day and the horror events as darkness falls.
-This makes this really good value.
+This makes it really good value.
 This works really well at Cedar Point as there really isn’t much else going on up in Sandusky, Ohio.

-Cedar point is probably the best themepark in America as far as crazy intense thrill rides go.
+Cedar Point is probably the best theme park in America as far as crazy intense thrill rides go.
 Clocking up 3 of the top ten coasters in the world (Millenium Force(2), Steel Vengence(3), and Maverick(9)) and the world’s second tallest and third fastest coaster (Top Thrill Dragster (although currently closed)).
 Even its smaller rides would be headliners at many parks!

 The Scare Event is a really great compliment to the ark and is technically free as it’s included in the ticket price of the park.
-The PArk is transformed into a fall wonderland filled with pumpkins and Halloween theming through and comes alive at night when the creepy haunted houses open up the “welcome” guests.
+The Park is transformed into a fall wonderland filled with pumpkins and Halloween theming through and comes alive at night when the creepy haunted houses open up the “welcome” guests.

-The whole package will have you screaming from first entering the park until you leave and for fans of both big coasters and fright night thrills this is a great package, and the last chance to enjoy the park before the frigid interior winter rolls in.
+The whole package will have you screaming from first entering the park until you leave and for fans of both big coasters and fright night thrills, this is a great package, and the last chance to enjoy the park before the frigid interior winter rolls in.

 - Dates – 16th September – 31st October